civo/terraform-provider-civo/docs/resources/kubernetes_node_pool.md

 The following arguments are supported:

 * `cluster_id` - (Required) The ID of the Kubernetes cluster to which the node pool is associated.
+* `region` - (Required) The region of the node pool, has to match that of the cluster.
 * `target_nodes_size` - (Optional) The size of each node.
 * `num_target_nodes` - (Optional) The number of instances to create (The default at the time of writing is 3).